Janus GridEX for .NET

 Develop data manipulation tools within the Visual Studio (Windows forms) environment.
 Janus GridEX for .NET is a data-aware, fully editable Outlook 2010 style grid component that hooks directly into databases.
-Janus GridEX implements its own data binding mechanism in order to perform sophisticated data manipulation. it also has an unbound mode for managing data in any format without sacrificing any group or sort capabilities.
-Janus GridEX includes complete sample applications so you can add Outlook 2010 look and feel to your applications in no time.
-It also includes an "card view," which provides an easy means of browsing through data.
+Janus GridEX implements its own data binding mechanism in order to perform sophisticated data manipulation.
+It also has an unbound mode for managing data in any format without sacrificing any group or sort capabilities.
+Janus GridEX includes complete sample applications so you can add an Outlook 2010 style look and feel to your applications in no time.
+It also includes a "card view," which provides an easy means of browsing through data.
 This Grid Control also offers advanced functionality like Office 2010 Visual Style, support for Visual Studio 2012 and .NET Framework client profiles.
 Janus GridEX for .NET is 64 bit compatible.

 Average Review: based on 5 reviews.